Germany's military appoints first rabbi since before Holocaust | DW | 21.06.2021

 At a time of frequent reports of right-wing extremism within the military and rising antisemitism in German society, the reestablishment of Jewish military chaplaincy is a clear statement, 76 years after the end of WWII.

-42-year-old Zsolt Balla is one of Germany's most prominent rabbis.
-He has been a member of the Orthodox Rabbinical Conference of Germany for nine years, and the leading rabbi of the eastern German state of Saxony for two.
+Forty-two-year-old Zsolt Balla is one of Germany's most prominent rabbis.
+He has been a member of the Orthodox Rabbinical Conference of Germany for nine years, and the leading rabbi of the eastern state of Saxony for two.

 "It is our goal to make it normal again for Jewish citizens to serve in the German army," he said on the occasion of his appointment.